cdai18/p8105_final_project/finalproject_graphs.md

 ![](finalproject_graphs_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+### Interpretation of Rat Sightings During COVID-19 Pandemic Periods

+The bar chart above provides a comparison of average daily rat sightings in New York City across three distinct periods related to the COVID-19
+pandemic: during, post, and pre-pandemic.
+Notably, the average daily sightings were highest before the pandemic, which may reflect normal urban activity and waste production providing ample food sources for rats.
+Sightings dipped during the pandemic, likely due to the closure of restaurants and reduced pedestrian traffic, which may have limited food availability for the rat population.
+Although sightings have increased in the post-pandemic period, they have not returned to pre-pandemic levels, suggesting a lasting impact of the pandemic on rat sightings or possibly continued changes in human behavior and waste management.

 ### Visualizing Rat Sightings by Borough during Different Pandemic Period

 By Borough Plot (Specific Trends): \* Objective: To compare rat sighting